 This interview does not begin to do justice to artistic abilities of Willie Carwell.
 Not only is he a very talented man, he is also a friend of mine.
-Below are a few questions that hopefully gives you insight into tapping into your gift, how to dream, and laying the foundation for your legacy, and building from there…
+Below are a few questions that hopefully provides insight on tapping into your gifts, how to dream, and laying the foundation for your legacy, and building from there.

 Everyone is gifted in one way or another.
 Figuring out early on in life you have something special, and embracing your unique gift is what we all strive for.
 When did you know you were gifted with reproducing on paper what you saw in your head?

 I’ve always had the gift of drawing, I cant remember the 1st time exactly, but I knew I was gifted in that area.
 I knew I could draw what I saw in my mind, and draw what I see.
 I would say it was somewhere around kindergarten or the 1st grade; from the time crayons and pencils came into my life

 I don’t have the gift of creating in the same capacity as you do, I could sketch something amazing, and would never know it.
 Who was the 1st person that noticed you artistic abilities as being better than pretty good, and what did it mean to you being acknowledged as having something special?

 My 2nd grade teacher pointed out that I was gifted in art.
 She was half Native American, and she always wanted me to draw Indian figures.
 Some years later she contacted me and told me she remembered me for my drawing abilities, and even kept a few of my drawings.
 I would say she was the 1st person that showed me or brought to my attention I had a talent that was above average.